OmniOneID/did-ca-server/docs/installation/OpenDID_CAServer_InstallationAndOperation_Guide.md

 This command runs the PostgreSQL container in the background.
 The PostgreSQL server runs according to the set environment variables, and the database is prepared.
 You can proceed with the integration settings to use this database in your application.

 <!-- References -->
-[Open DID Installation Guide]: https://github.com/OmniOneID/did-release/blob/main/release-V1.0.0.0/OepnDID_Installation_Guide-V1.0.0.0.md
+[Open DID Installation Guide]: https://github.com/OmniOneID/did-release/blob/feature/yklee0911/v1.0.1.0/unrelease-V1.0.1.0/OpenDID_Documentation_Hub.md
+[Open DID Admin Console Guide]: ../admin/OpenDID_CA_Admin_Console_Guide.md